 New Employees

-All employees (including faculty, administrators, staff, and students) who are required to complete FERPA training will receive an automated training assignment from the Foundry system, typically within their first week of employment.
+All employees (including faculty, administrators, staff, and students) who are required to complete FERPA training will receive an automated training assignment from the Workday system, typically within their first week of employment.

 A few important notes: